kbpersonal/ts-eks-subnet-router/README.md

 1. EC2 instance needs to have the public-IP removed and switch to Tailscale SSH and use with a 'jumphost' that is also on the Tailnet.
 Make it fully private.
 2. More complex network scenarios/topologies closer to real deployments across VPCs and regions.
 Testing w/VPC peering and doing multi-cluster stuff with connectors for Ingress/Egress gateway functionality would be cool to setup.
 See how far we can get before it's all DERP.
 3. Test with real apps/databases.
 See how Wireguard throughput/performance is.
 Try to do some `Locust` testing for maximizing throughput w/multiple client streams.
+4. Add more meaningful screenshots to this repo but I also don't want it to get too bloated.
+TBD what the solution is.

 ## Credits